cobot/reminders/README.md

 If you want to use iron.io's IronWorker for triggering the emails there is a worker at `workers/notification_worker`.

+First download and copy `iron.json` into the workers directory.

-Schedule it like this (run the app's Rails console from the workers directory):
+Schedule the worker like this (run the app's Rails console from the workers directory):

     client = IronWorkerNG::Client.new